inin2007/C-Sharp/w3resource/exercises.md

 Expected Output:
 2 x 3 x 6 = 36

-Click me to see the solution
+Click to see the solution

 7. Write a C# Sharp program to print on screen the output of adding, subtracting, multiplying and dividing of two numbers which will be entered by the user.
 Test Data: